syncfusion-content/blazor-docs/blazor/stepper/steps.md

 ## Optional

-The [Optional](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperStep.html#Syncfusion_Blazor_Navigations_StepperStep_Optional) property defines whether the step is optional to skip completion or not.
+You can use the [Optional](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperStep.html#Syncfusion_Blazor_Navigations_StepperStep_Optional) property to determine whether the step can be skipped or not.
 By default the `Optional` property is false.

 ```cshtml